Seville Cathedral: West façade

 The Door of Baptism, on the left side, was built in the 15th century and decorated with a scene depicting the baptism of Jesus, created by the workshop of Lorenzo Mercadante of Brittany.
 It is of Gothic style with a pointed archivolt decorated with tracery.
 It contains sculptures of the brothers Saint Isidore and Saint Leander and the sisters Saints Justa and Rufina, by Lorenzo Mecadante, also a series of angels and prophets by the artisan Pedro Millán.

 The Main Door or Door of Assumption, in the center of the west façade, is well-preserved and elaborately decorated.
 Cardinal Cienfuegos y Jovellanos commissioned the artist Ricardo Bellver to carve the relief of the Assumption over the door; it was executed between 1877 and 1898.

 The Door of Saint Michael or Door of the Nativity, has sculptures representing the birth of Jesus by Pedro Millán.
 It was built in the 15th century and is decorated with terracotta sculptures of Saint Laurean, Saint Hermengild and the Four Evangelists.
 Today, this door is used for the Holy Week processions.

 South façade

-The Door of Saint Cristopher or De la Lonja (1887–1895) of the south transept, was designed by Adolfo Fernandez Casanova and completed in 1917; it was originally designed by the architect Demetrio de los Rios in 1866.
+The Door of Saint Christopher or De la Lonja (1887–1895) of the south transept, was designed by Adolfo Fernandez Casanova and completed in 1917; it was originally designed by the architect Demetrio de los Rios in 1866.
 A replica of the "Giraldillo" stands in front of its gate.